wezlemin/delta-docs/general/delta-icon-change.md

 # Changing the Delta Icon
 > Make sure you have the ZArchiver app from the Play Store.
 You can also do this with iOS, but the steps may be slightly different.
+You may want to use the Files app instead.
 1. Download an image that will serve as the new icon.
 It should be a square or circle with a background.
 2. Join a Roblox game.
 3. Wait until the Delta UI loads.
 Exit out of Roblox afterwards.